ElDuke717/effective-octo-disco/README.md

 ## Overview

-Reimburse is a simple, web-based application designed to help users calculate the amount they should be reimbursed for their business trips.
+Reimburse is a simple, application designed to help users calculate the amount they should be reimbursed for their business trips.
+It can be used on the command line or as a web application.
 The application adheres to specific rules that consider various types of days (travel days, full days, etc.) and cities (low cost, high cost).

 ## Features

 - User-friendly form to input travel data.
+- Use the command line with Node.js or a web browser to access the application.
 - Dynamic calculation of reimbursement based on user input.
 - Clear and straightforward UI for easy navigation and data entry.